magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_transcendence.md

 you look at it in terms of truth, you see that they’re really teaching people to go astray and grasp at deceptions.

-The real foundation of the teaching is in order to see , the sense of self, as being empty, having no fixed identity.
+The real foundation of the teaching is in order to see *attā*, the sense of self, as being empty, having no fixed identity.
 It’s void of intrinsic being.
 But people come to the study of Dhamma to increase their self-view; they don’t want to experience suffering or difficulty.
 They want everything to be cosy.
 They may want to transcend suffering, but if there is still a self how can they ever do so?

 Suppose we came to possess a very expensive object.
 The minute that thing comes into our possession our mind changes.
 ‘Now, where can I keep